A Survey of General Relativistic Magnetohydrodynamic Models for Black Hole Accretion Systems: Diagnostics and results

 Figure \ref{fig:flux_time_averaged_components} deconstructs the radial fluxes plotted in Figure \ref{fig:flux_time_averaged} into its electromagnetic,

 and fluid,

 components. $\langle\rangle_{t}$ denotes a time-averaging.
 Additionally, we plot the fraction of the fluid component corresponding to a cold gas,

-As one might expect, the electromagnetic components of the normalized fluxes are approximately zero in the SANE models due to the subdominant role of the magnetic fields.
+In SANE models, as one might expect, the electromagnetic components of the normalized fluxes are approximately zero due to the subdominant role of the magnetic fields.
 For the specific angular momentum flux, the cold gas component nearly accounts for the entire fluid contribution.
 In the case of specific energy flux, the cold gas component closely resembles that of a thin disk.
-Additionally, we observe that as spin increases, the thermodynamic contribution of the fluid becomes more significant, consistent with Figure \ref{fig:disk_avg_radial_profiles}, which shows an increase in fluid temperature with higher $a_{*}$.
+Additionally, we observe that as spin increases, the thermodynamic contribution of the fluid grows, consistent with Figure \ref{fig:disk_avg_radial_profiles}, which shows an increase in fluid temperature with higher $a_{*}$.

 In MAD simulations, the electromagnetic component dominates the diagnostic trends, except in the non-spinning case.
 The specific energy flux in the fluid sector is approximately evenly distributed between rest-mass energy and internal energy.